 It is important that all covered individuals (employee, spouse/domestic partner, and eligible dependent children, if able) take the time to read this notice carefully and be familiar with its contents.
-If there is a covered dependent not living at your address, please provide written notification to SHA's Benefits Team so SHA can send a notice to that dependent as well.
+If a covered dependent is not living at your address, please provide written notification to your department's Benefits Representative so the City of Seattle can also send a notice to that dependent.

-You are receiving this notice because you may have recently become covered under one or more of the following group health plans: Aetna, Kaiser Permanente, Delta Dental of Washington, Dental Health Services, VSP, UnitedHealthCare, and the Health Flexible Spending Account (Health FSA).
+You are receiving this notice because you may have recently become covered under one or more of the following group health plans: Aetna, Kaiser Permanente, Delta Dental of Washington, Dental Health Services, VSP, UnitedHealthCare, and the Health Care Flexible Spending Account (Health Care).
 This notice contains important information about your right to COBRA continuation coverage, a temporary extension of group health coverage under a plan under certain circumstances when coverage would otherwise end due to a qualifying event.
 This notice generally explains COBRA coverage, when it may become available to you and your family, and what you need to do to protect the right to receive it.
-COBRA (and the description of COBRA coverage contained in this notice) applies only to the group health plans listed above (medical, dental, vision, and the Health FSA) and not to any other benefits offered by the City of Seattle (such as life insurance, long term disability, or accidental death and dismemberment insurance).
-Should an actual qualifying event occur in the future, the Seattle Housing Authority will send you additional information and an election notice at that time.
+COBRA (and the description of COBRA coverage contained in this notice) applies only to the group health plans listed above (medical, dental, vision, and the Health Care FSA) and not to any other benefits offered by the City of Seattle (such as life insurance, long term disability, or accidental death and dismemberment insurance).
+Should an actual qualifying event occur, the City of Seattle will send you additional information and an election notice at that time.

-The right to COBRA coverage was created by a federal law, the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
+A federal law created the right to COBRA coverage, the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA).
 COBRA coverage can become available when you would otherwise lose your group health coverage under a plan.
-It can also become available to your spouse/domestic partner and dependent children, if they are covered under a plan, when they would otherwise lose their group health coverage under the plan.
+It can also become available to your spouse/domestic partner and dependent children if they are covered under a plan, when they would otherwise lose their group health coverage under the plan.
 This notice does not fully describe COBRA coverage or other rights under a plan.
-For additional information about your rights and obligations under a plan and federal law, you should review the plan booklet or contact the Seattle Housing Authority Benefits Team, which is the COBRA Plan Administrator.
+For additional information about your rights and obligations under a plan and federal law, you should review the plan booklet or contact the City of Seattle Human Resources Benefits Unit, the COBRA Plan Administrator.
 A plan provides no greater COBRA rights than what COBRA requires - nothing in this notice is intended to expand your rights beyond COBRA's requirements.